Da-Goose-Dev/Portfolio/README.md

-This is my first attempt at a portfolio, this task from the get go feels less daunghting then the recreation of the netmatters homepage. hopfully in the end i will think the same as now
+This is my first attempt at a portfolio, this task from the get go feels less daunting then the recreation of the netmatters homepage.
+Hopefully in the end, I will think the same as I do now.